-Marco Island residents say new council majority fired good city manager
+Marco residents: New council majority fired city manager

 Marco Island City Manager Roger Hernstadt resigned Monday, Feb.
 6, 2017.
 Wochit